ha5ha6/judy_blog/_pages/td.md

 **Sample updates**: involve looking ahead to a sample successor state (or state-action pair), using the value of the successor and the reward along the way to compute a backed-up value and then updating the value of the original state (or state-action pair)

-**Sample updates**: differ from the **expected updates** of DP in that they are based on a single sample successor rather than on a complete distribution of all possible successors
+**Sample updates** differ from the **expected updates** of DP in that they are based on a single sample successor rather than on a complete distribution of all possible successors

 **Batch updating**: updates are made only after processing each complete batch of training data